ilealm/book_app/README.md

 Actual time needed to complete: 75 min

 Number and name of feature: 11.2 - books api
-Estimate of time needed to complete: _____
+Estimate of time needed to complete: 45 min
-Start time:
+Start time: 10:45
-Finish time:
+Finish time: 11:05
-Actual time needed to complete:
+Actual time needed to complete: 20min

 Number and name of feature: 11.3 - browse results Estimate of time needed to complete: _____